vicro/BlenderQuickLook/README.md

 Installer
 ---------

-To get the latest built files head to [latest release] Confirmed it works in macOS Sierra 10.12.6
+To get the latest built files head to [latest release](https://github.com/vicro/BlenderQuickLook/releases/latest).

+Confirmed it works in macOS Sierra 10.12.6

 About